Vitalis Physiotherapy in Brisbane offers Gait Scan Assessment to identify any biomechanical issues in your lower body which involves three steps:

 Your arches often provide a clue to your foot function.
 A normal arch supports your body weight properly, rolling in at little when loaded with your weight.
 A low arch means your foot probably rolls in too much when you walk or run, straining your muscles and joints.
 A high arch also puts extra strain on your joints and muscles and doesn’t give you the cushioning you need for high-impact activities like jumping.

 Those problems with foot function may lead to many other physical problems, referring pain to your knees or hips, for example.
 They may also cause you to limit activities you otherwise enjoy because your feet hurt.

 At Vitalis Physiotherapy, we use gait analysis to help us understand how your foot functions, how this might be contributing to other physical complaints and what may help.
 Orthotics are one common option.

 It’s nearly impossible to judge your gait with the naked eye alone.
 Your foot touches the ground for less than a second before you move on.

 Gait assessment involves the use of a gait scan which relies on a computer to analyse your foot function or biomechanics as you walk over a platform embedded with numerous small sensors that show us how your feet handle the pressure of walking and standing.
 The program provides a detailed visual report that helps us determine whether poor foot function is the root cause of your symptoms.
 It looks a bit like a radar weather map, with areas of pressure showing up as red or yellow.

-Should you need an orthotic, the computer creates a dynamic cast of each foot.
+Should you need Custom Foot Orthotics, the computer creates a dynamic cast of each foot.
 It’s far easier and much less messy than the old days when we used to make a plaster cast of each foot!
 We then send dynamic casts off to a team of skilled technicians who make the orthotics to your unique prescription.